LiuAllan/rebellion_barber/README.md

 This is a mockup for a local barbershop located in Victoria, BC.

 Goal was to practice designing UI/UX interfaces and layouts for modern webpages.
+Tested and supported on mobile devices.

 Created using:
 - JavaScript